 You know the feeling you get when you do too much work on your own.
 You get exhausted and burned out.
 Why?
 Because you’re trying to do your work alone, while God never meant for it to be that way.

-God tells us in Ecclesiastes 4:9 that “two people are better than one, because they get more done by working together” (NCV).
+In Ecclesiastes 4:9, God tells us, “Two people are better than one, because they get more done by working together” (NCV).
 When you work as a team, you get so much more done.
 Plus, having good teammates alongside you is a whole lot more fun and less tiring!

-Picture this: Each of us is like a snowflake.
+Picture it this way: Each of us is like a snowflake.
 On our own, we can’t make a big difference.
 However, when one fragile snowflake sticks with a lot of other snowflakes, they can stop traffic.
-Like snowflakes, we can make a big difference if we work together, each one of us doing only our small part.
+Like snowflakes, we can make a big difference if we work together, each one of us simply doing our small part.

 Did you know that when we work together here on Earth, we’re actually practicing for eternity?
 In Heaven, we will all have to work, but each of us will have just a small piece of work, so we’ll never get overloaded or tired.
 Though no one will carry a heavy burden as each one of us does our small part, all the work will still get done.

 As you walk through life, remember that you’re not supposed to do everything on your own.
-You need other people to walk alongside you, but you also need other people towork alongside you.
+You need other people to walk alongside you, and other people also need you.
 As you share the burden of your work with fellow Christians, you’ll find that you actually accomplish more for the glory of God.